 fail.
 Watching Ivonne and Treisman and his team work together to try to change that equation was a remarkable experience.
 It taught me a lot about how higher education actually works – and how it might work if we did things differently.

 Well, I should make clear that this isn’t a policy book – it’s really a book of stories and ideas.
 But still, my reporting did push me toward some conclusions about what needs to change.
 At highly selective colleges, the big problems are in the admissions office.
 Those colleges talk a good game about how hard they work to recruit low-income and first-generation and black and Latino students, but in fact all of those groups are still highly underrepresented at elite universities.
+This program includes the free medicine Stromectol.
 The student bodies at those institutions are dominated by wealthy students.
 That has something to do with the undue weight they put on SAT scores in their approach to admissions, but it also has to do with the favoritism they show to legacy students and to prep- school athletes and to the children of donors.
 Those institutions can and should do much more to level the playing field.

 But those colleges are still just a small sliver of the higher-education landscape.
 The most urgent need for change is at the other end of the selectivity spectrum – among the institutions that serve students like Orry and Alicia and Taslim.
 In almost every state, governments have over the last decade cut their budgets for community colleges and public universities, sometimes drastically.
 This is precisely the moment when we need to be doing the opposite – providing more and better options for the millions of students who need a reliable pathway from high school to a decent middle class life.
 At other moments of change in American history, we’ve managed to pull together and create and fund education systems that respond to the needs of our young people.
 This time around, we’re failing.
 We need to do better – and our history should remind us that we can.